 Our fun and interactive world language program develops students who are competent language learners as well as culturally competent people.

 Using a spiraling curriculum, students build their vocabularies and knowledge through many modalities, including games, songs, stories and interactive dialogues.
 As they familiarize themselves with pronunciation, students practice scripted dialogues and conversations.

 Students learn about many regions around the world and their cultural components -- history, food, music, monuments, events and inventions.

-For 2017-2018, lower school students will have the choice of either French or Spanish, contingent upon staffing.
 Beginning in the 2019-2020 academic year, all students in our lower and middle school will participate in Spanish classes and continue through the end of their eighth grade year at Woodland.
 We believe by making Spanish a focus in our world languages department-- and by beginning the study of Spanish earlier--that we will be able to take our program and understanding of this world language to an even greater level.